Skip to content

 SeaWorld vs OSHA

-SeaWorld has failed in its bid to appeal the May verdict in the SeaWorld vs OSHA case:
+July 17, 2012: SeaWorld fails in its bid to appeal the May, 2012 verdict in the SeaWorld vs OSHA case:

 SeaWorld Appeal Fails in Orca Trainer Death ~ David Kirby